datacamp/courses-introduction-to-r/chapter3.md

 *** =instructions

 1. Construct a matrix with 3 rows containing the numbers 1 up to 9 in the editor, the click Submit Answer button and look at the output in the console.
-Hint, use: `matrix(1:9, byrow=TRUE, nrow=3)`.
+Extra tip: use `matrix(1:9, byrow=TRUE, nrow=3)`.

 *** =hint
 Read the assignment carefully, the answer is already given ;-).